 Unlike Google, databases do not by default search the entire text of each article and book in the collection.
 Instead, databases look for the words you enter in what's called item records.
 Item records keep database sources organized by their titles, authors, subjects, and abstracts or summaries.
 Because these records are so well organized, you can have the database search for your terms in just one field (i.e., a title, author, or subject search) or all fields in the record (i.e., a keyword search), which produces much more precise results than all-text searches.

 Unlike Google, databases do not by default search for similar words or variant word endings for the terms you enter into the search box.
 Databases look for an exact word match in the item record.
 When you do a keyword search, you are essentially trying to get into the minds of the writers.
 Imagine which words you would use to write about the topic in a title or summary.

 1) term AND term

 ADD A TERM that will narrow your focus in the second search box

-Search: [ happiness ] AND [ gratitude ] will look for sources with both terms, producing results, such as:
+Search: [ happiness ] AND [ gratitude ] will produce results, such as this academic journal article:

 Relationship between Gratitude and Happiness in College Students

 Note both the words happiness and gratitude occur in the title and subjects.